gchq/sleeper/docs/common-problems-and-their-solutions.md

 should be log groups containing logs of the previous instance.

 The CDK deployment process can also be configured to not delete the buckets for the tables, or the bucket for the results of queries.
 This is set in the `sleeper.retain.infra.after.destroy` instance property.
+In addition the deployment can be configured to retain log groups.
+This is et in the `sleeper.retain.logs.after.destroy` instance property.
 It may also be because the `cdk destroy` command partially failed due to there being some tasks running on ECS or EMR clusters.
 In this case the cluster cannot be destroyed until the tasks are completed or terminated.

 If there are some remnants present, then attempting to deploy Sleeper again with the same instance id will fail as it